-South Eastern Power Networks is owned by UK Power Networks which was created in October 2010 from the sale of EDF Energy's three electricity networks in London, the south east and east of England.
-UK Power Networks is owned by a consortium of Hong Kong based investors controlled by the Cheung Kong Group (CKG), who are long-term investors in utility infrastructure worldwide.
+UK Power Networks was created in October 2010 from the sale of EDF Energy's three electricity networks in London, the South East and east of England.
+We are owned by a consortium of Hong Kong based investors controlled by the Cheung Kong Group (CKG), who are long term investors in utility infrastructure worldwide.